PC-CALCULATOR

 d store to f and insert line 5 dx = £(5+x>f0)

-; store to the register @.
+; store to temporal memory @.
 This is used in the function calls to give values to a parameter.
 9;2-@ = 7 or u(5;3) meaning:

 put f=5, @=3 and insert the value of the line 2.